ezecodes/notalx/readme.md

 ## Overview

-This project is a powerful note-taking and task management application that integrates Natural Language Processing (NLP) to provide:
+This project is a powerful note-taking application that integrates Natural Language Processing (NLP) to enhance productivity and organization.
+It leverages Large Language Models (LLMs) to provide intelligent note categorization, automated task extraction, and advanced contextual search capabilities.

-- **Full NLP-Powered Text Search**: Search notes using natural language queries, including fuzzy search, synonym detection, and contextual results.
-- **Task Scheduling Integration**: Convert notes into tasks or reminders automatically.
-- **Website Builder from Notes**: One-click transformation of notes into responsive, SEO-friendly websites.
-- **Internal Documentation Generator**: Auto-organize notes into team documentation.
-- **Real-Time Collaboration and Team Spaces**: Enable collaborative note-taking and task management.
-- **Smart Workflow Automation**: Automate workflows based on detected text patterns.
-- **Voice and Video Note Support**: Record audio or video directly in a note.

 ## Tech Stack